preechadev/terraform-aws-keypair-creation/README.md

 # terraform-aws-keypair-creation

-This Terraform code will connect to AWS cloud using the access and secret key and then create a new keypair, copy the private key, stored locally automatically.
+This Terraform code will connect to AWS cloud using the access and secret key and then create a new keypair, export the private key as PEM format, stored locally automatically.